zhangjunhd/reading-notes/ml/LuceneInAction.md

 ### Norms
 During searching, norms for any field being searched are loaded into memory, decoded back into a floating-point number, and used when computing the relevance score.

-## INDEXING NUMBERS, DATES, AND TIMES
+## Indexing numbers dates and times
 ### Indexing numbers
 ```java
 doc.add(new NumericField("price").setDoubleValue(19.99));